chouyiyu/deepMRImgContrast/README.md

 ```
 python3 deepImgContrast.py --mode classify --img1 /path/to/image --gpu 0
 ```
-Input images must be in NIfTI format, rigidly registered to the MNI152 template and downsampled to 2mm isotropic.
+Input images must be in NIfTI format and rigidly registered to the MNI152 template.
+The image dimension should be in 92x108x92 with voxel size 2mm^3.
 By default, deepImgContrast will run in CPU mode, set the option --gpu to 0,1,2.... for running in GPU mode.